 Impacts would be detectable, but would not be outside the natural range of variability.
 Small changes to population numbers, population structure, genetic variability, and other demographic factors might occur.
-Occasional responses to disturbance by some individuals could be expected, but contribute to birth and death rates.
+Occasional responses to disturbance by some individuals could be expected, but population and the age structure are also considered demographic factors because they contribute to birth and death rates.